2025 Yukon Liberal Party leadership election: Background

 The deadline to submit a candidacy was May 29.

 Party members could vote in person in Whitehorse or by proxy.
-The party uses a ranked preferential ballot, but only two candidates entered the race, triggering an immediate instant-runoff vote.
-To join the party, one must be a Yukon resident and at least fourteen years of age.
-There’s no minimum period one has to live in the territory to be eligible to vote, and Canadian citizenship is not a requirement.
+The party uses a ranked preferential ballot (instant-runoff voting), but only two candidates entered the race, so there was no need for vote transfers or subsequent rounds of vote counting as happens sometimes under IRV.

+To join the party, one must have been a Yukon resident and at least fourteen years of age.
+There was no minimum period one had to live in the territory to be eligible to vote, and Canadian citizenship was not a requirement.
 Following the results, runner-up Doris Bill accused winner Mike Pemberton of signing up recent immigrants to the territory as party members.

 Mike Pemberton, as the new leader of the governing party of Yukon, became the territory's 11th premier.
-This marked the Liberals' first contested leadership race since 2005, when Arthur Mitchell defeated former premier Pat Duncan.
-Outgoing leader Ranj Pillai and former leader Sandy Silver were both acclaimed.
+This was the Liberals' first contested leadership race since 2005, when Arthur Mitchell defeated former premier Pat Duncan.
+Outgoing leader Ranj Pillai and former leader Sandy Silver had both been acclaimed to the post.